 Uber drivers are independent contractors, they don’t work directly for Uber.
 For this reason alone, pursuing a claim against an Uber driver for a car accident can be problematic.
-An experienced car accident lawyer can help you sort through the issues and get you compensated for your injuries.
+Uber accidents are more complicated than normal accidents, and you often need an experienced car accident lawyer to help you sort through the issues and get you compensated for your injuries.

 As independent contractors, these drivers own the cars they drive and insure them just like everyone else on the road.
 If they cause an accident, it could be because they’re fiddling with their phone to accept a rider or find a location.
 If that accident results in injury, are they liable?
 The answer is Yes.
 Whose insurance do you go after for compensation?
 Therein lies the complexity and the reason why you need an attorney on your side.

-At Fleming Law our attorneys have an extensive background when it comes to investigating car accidents.
+At Fleming Law our Houston car accident attorneys have an extensive background when it comes to investigating car accidents.
 Each case, and the circumstances and facts surrounding it, will lead us to develop a certain strategy.
 Please contact our attorneys here to tell us about your accident.